Abbey College Cambridge students and teachers in Chemistry class

 Chemistry explores the building blocks of all living and non-living substances and tries to explain why certain substances interact with each other, how they interact and what happens when they interact.

-WHY STUDY CHEMISTRY?
+WHY STUDY A-LEVEL CHEMISTRY?

-A chemistry degree can give you access to a wide range of industries including pharmaceuticals, biotechnology, environment management, nanotechnology and patent law.
+A Chemistry degree can give you access to a wide range of industries including Pharmaceuticals, Biotechnology, Environment Management, Nanotechnology and Patent Law.

 WHAT WILL I STUDY IN A-LEVEL CHEMISTRY?

-Our A Level chemistry course follows the OCR specification.
-In the first year you will learn about the essential fundamentals of chemistry in a course that is designed to be relevant to real world experience and interesting to learn.The course is split into the 3 traditional areas of chemistry:
+Our A-Level Chemistry course follows the OCR specification.
+In the first year you will learn about the essential fundamentals of Chemistry in a course that is designed to be relevant to real world experience and interesting to learn.
+The course is split into the 3 traditional areas of Chemistry:

-• Physical chemistry – where you will learn about the structure of the atom, the different types of bonds and structures, redox chemistry, energetics, kinetics and equilibria
+• Physical Chemistry – where you will learn about the structure of the atom, the different types of bonds and structures, redox chemistry, energetics, kinetics and equilibria

-• Inorganic chemistry – where you will learn about trends in the Periodic Table and the chemistry of Groups 2 and 7
+• Inorganic Chemistry – where you will learn about trends in the Periodic Table and the chemistry of Groups 2 and 7

-• Organic chemistry – where you will learn about the chemistry of alkanes, alkenes, halogenoalkanes and alcohols
+• Organic Chemistry – where you will learn about the chemistry of alkanes, alkenes, halogenoalkanes and alcohols

 In the second year you will go into more depth and introduce further new topics.
-It will still be split between the three main areas of chemistry:
+It will still be split between the three main areas of Chemistry:

 Assessment